bkase/slides/composable-apis-swift/notes.md

 Title?

 Making the subjective objective: Composable algebraic APIs are elegant?
 Algebraic APIs

 Applying Abstract Algebra at APIs

+* Cache composition

+* Cancellation of asynchronous work

+* Parallel composition of animations

-You don't need HKTs to get use out of thinking algebraically
+// You don't need HKTs to get use out of thinking algebraically

 Composition lets us amplify the amount of expressive power we have relative to the number of primitives in our library.

 We are all familiar with composable arithmatic APIs
 5 + 10 + 400 = 415

 What if our numbers couldn't compose with addition if they had a different amount of digits

 /// 1,2,3,4,5 etc
 /// NOT 10 or 100 or 1000
 protocol OnesNumber {